jkingharman/home/md/notes/inside_vs_out.md

 The outside view is a contrasting and less intuitive way to forecast.
 Rather than predict based on personal circumstance, this view tells you to consult other cases similar to yours and big enough to be statistically significant: [a reference class](https://en.wikipedia.org/wiki/Reference_class_forecasting).
 If you find the statistical features of this class -- the survival rate of certain startups, let's say -- and anchor your forecast to those stats, you'll better predict your own fate.

 Take my entrepreneur friend.
 He forecasted on the basis of his perceived skills, plans, etc. But what if he'd taken the outside view?
-In this case, he would have mostly* discounted those perceptions.
+In this case, he would have mostly[^1] discounted those perceptions.
 Instead, he would have asked: for people like me, growing a similar startup, what's the survival rate?
 If he anchored a forecast to that rate, it would almost definitely be more accurate than his actual forecast.

 But also more sobering.
 [Which](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2094387) [is](https://news.nationalgeographic.com/news/2011/09/110914-optimism-narcissism-overconfidence-hubris-evolution-science-nature/) the [rub](https://stumblingandmumbling.typepad.com/stumbling_and_mumbling/2009/07/kevin-pietersen-rational-overconfidence.html) [here](https://escholarship.org/uc/item/5zz0q2r0#page-1).

 Often, when you consult a reference class you see your odds are low -- so low, in fact, that the rational response is to fold.
 Yet few people do.
-Humans are irrational perseverers*.
+Humans are irrational perseverers[^2].
 When faced with the choice, Daniel Kahneman noted, most of us would "rather give up our rationality than our enterprise".

 For me, the inside-outside distinction therefore teaches an important lesson, one which perhaps explains its place in my mind.
 It's that human rationality has [sharp limits](https://en.wikiquote.org/wiki/Bounded_rationality).
 And that as an ideal rationality demands so (too?) much.

+<div class="divider"></div>

-> **1.** *Mostly, but not wholly.
+[^1]: Mostly, but not wholly.
 Personal facts should inform the prediction, though only for fine-tuning purposes.
-These facts are reasons to tweak your prediction either way from a base-rate (as described in depth [here](https://www.edge.org/conversation/philip_tetlock-a-short-course-in-superforecasting)).*
+These facts are reasons to tweak your prediction either way from a base-rate (as described in depth [here](https://www.edge.org/conversation/philip_tetlock-a-short-course-in-superforecasting)).

+[^2]:
-> **2.** *Is this necessarily a bad thing?
+    Is this necessarily a bad thing?
 Behaviour that is irrational for the individual can be desirable collectively.
 We all benefit from living in a society where people chase costly dreams despite a negligible chance of success.
-As Richard Nisbett [pointed out](https://www.hofstralawreview.org/wp-content/uploads/2014/05/54_9HofstraLRev16211980-1981.pdf):*
+As Richard Nisbett [pointed out](https://www.hofstralawreview.org/wp-content/uploads/2014/05/54_9HofstraLRev16211980-1981.pdf):

     > *"We probably would have few novelists, actors or scientists if all potential aspirants to these careers took action based on a normatively justifiable probability of success.
 We might also have few new products, new medical procedures, new political movements or new scientific theories."*

-> *They could have added that London or New York or Los Angeles would be barren in hours.
-Irrationality makes the world go 'round.*